 Although this type of job may differ in some aspects with others, such as web design and software development; the fact that an agreement is entered into by a business and a freelancer makes a written contract necessary.

 As a foundation for the whole deal, you need to be clear on the things that you can do.
 For those requirements that you are not confident about the meeting, you should have a plan on how you will handle them; whether it will mean subcontracting or learning to do it.
 With this clarity, you will be able to budget your time and money adequately and negotiate timelines and mounts to be paid fairly.
 This is important because once you prepare and present a contract and all parties sign it, you will be expected to deliver on your end of the deal.
-Ideally, this should actually be done right at the point where you are coming up with the proposal.
+Ideally, this should actually be done right at the point where you are coming up with the social media marketing proposal.
 Once you are clear on this, you can confidently get a social media contract template to help you in preparing your contract.

 A social media contract template covers the exact work that needs to be undertaken, liabilities, and payment terms and most importantly, the contract includes measures to be taken should the working arrangement culminate into early termination.